equippers/m5stickc-tally/readme.md

 ## Use

-* Press power button (left) to turn on and hold for 6 secs to turn off.
+* Press power button (left) to turn on and hold for 4 secs to turn off.
 * Button A (the big one) changes the input.
 * Button B (right) changes the label.

+The battery level shows the current voltage, which is around `4.15 V` when fully charged (the device turns off if it drops to `3 V`).
+A `+` indicates that the battery is charging and a `-` that it's discharging.

 Disclaimer: The input and label are stored in NVS (non-volatile storage) so that they are persisted when the M5StickC is turned off and on.
 NVS has a limited number of write cycles before degrading.